genesiscommunitysuccess/docs/docs/web-ui-reference/components/form/text-field.md

 ---
 id: text-field
-title: Textfield
+title: Text field
 sidebar_position: 140
 ---

-An implementation of a [text field](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/text) as a form-connected web-component.
-The `alpha-text-field` supports two visual appearances, outline and filled, with the control defaulting to the outline appearance.
+An implementation of a [text field](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/text) as a form-connected Web Component.
+The `alpha-text-field` supports two visual appearances: outline and filled, with the control defaulting to the outline appearance.

-This component filters out slotted _text_ nodes that are only white space to properly hide the label when the label is not in use.
+This component filters out slotted _text_ nodes that are only white space to hide the label when it is not in use.

-## Setup
+## Set-up

 ```ts
 import { provideDesignSystem, alphaTextField } from '@genesislcap/alpha-design-system';